sumguytho/yocto-fitimage-example/README.md

 sudo bmaptool copy --bmap ${targ_img_basepath}.wic.bmap ${targ_img_basepath}.wic ${targ_disk}
 ```

+# Limitations

+Some stuff may be broken when changing local.conf variables.
+For example, changing the MACHINE without manually cleaning up deploy artifacts may result in errors.

 # TODO

  - Figure out how to test uboot stuff using qemu.
+Make qemu support a standalone config that can be enabled in local.conf instead of a separate MACHINE.

 # Q&A